worktheclock/replit.github.io/misc/clui.md

 The prompt will display in-line information about the commands which can be run.

 ## Commands
-Expand the following top-level commands .
+Expand the following top-level commands.

 <details>
   <summary><b>account</b>: manage your account</summary>